Malana, Himachal Pradesh: Hellenic connection

 There are various legends about their origin.
-According to one of them, it is believed that they are the descendants of Greek soldiers of Alexander's army.
+According to one of them, it is believed that they are the descendants of Macedonian soldiers of Alexander's army.
 As the legend goes, some soldiers took refuge in this remote land after Alexander left the country and later settled there permanently.
-This myth is however disputed because there are those who claim that it is the valley of Kalash, in Pakistan that is actually the area in which Alexander the Great's soldiers took refuge.
+This myth is however disputed without substantial historical evidence and because there are those who claim that it is the valley of Kalash, in Pakistan that is actually the area in which Alexander the Great's soldiers took refuge.
 This legend is also inconsistent with the legendary descent of the local people from Indo-Aryans who would pre-date Alexander the Great's soldiers by approximately a thousand years.
 Recent genetic typing of the Malani population is much more consistent with an Indo-Aryan origin with a large proportion of Y-DNA haplotypes J2 and R1a which are the haplotypes of majority of Indians, North or South in South Asia rather than with a Greek origin which would have a different characteristic mix of Y-DNA haplotypes such as R2b.
 J2 and R1a are paternal lineages found in more than 20% and 40% of population of North/South India but are rare in Mediterranean societies like Greece.